walles/exactype/README.md

 happens
 * Publish beta to Android Market
 * Start out with numeric keyboard if the input field is tagged as being numeric.
+* Fulfill the "Designed for Tablets" criteria on Google Play Store
+* Test on a tablet, at least a simulated one, in both landscape and portrait mode.